PMFlow/MonodReactions/MonodReactions_Aquifers/README.md

 - 'main_2D_Monod_Sat_Kraichnan_bgrw.m' is the main program for simulations of biodegradation in saturated flows through heterogeneous aquifers.
 The flow velocity is approximated by the Kraichnan procedure.
-The transport step is computed with the noniterative BGRW scheme.
+The transport step is computed with the non-iterative BGRW scheme.

-- 'main_2D_Monod_Sat_Kraichnan_bgrw.m' is the main program for simulations of the same biodegradation process by the noniterative  unbiased GRW scheme.
+- 'main_2D_Monod_Sat_Kraichnan_grw.m' is the main program for simulations of the same biodegradation process by the non-iterative  unbiased GRW scheme.

 - 'BGRW_2D_Monod_Richards.m' is the function for the BGRW scheme.